BookOps-CAT/RL-shelf-ready-validation/README.md

 ### Usage
-`validator` provides a command line interface to view and validate MARC records Users will be prompted to input a file to be read by the tool. `validator` can read .mrc files.
+`validator` provides a command line interface to view and validate MARC records Users will be prompted to input a file to be read by the tool.
+This tool can read .mrc files.

 #### Commands
 The following information is also available using `validator --help`

-`validator read`
+ * `validator read`
- * Read and print MARC records one-by-one to terminal `validator read-input`
+   * Read and print MARC records one-by-one to terminal
+ * `validator read-input`
    * Convert records and print to terminal.
-Records are converted to a dict in order to be read by the validator `validator validate-all`
+Records are converted to a dict in order to be read by the validator
+ * `validator validate-all`
    * Validates all records in a file and prints output to terminal.
-`validator validate-brief`
+ * `validator validate-brief`
    * Validates all records in a file and prints summary of errors to terminal.
-`validator validate-record`
+ * `validator validate-record`
    * Validates records one-by-one.
 Prints results of validation and, if applicable, a list of errors identified in the record